phosae/phosae.github.io/content/post/2023-k8s-api-admission.md

   namespaceSelector: {}  # match all namesapces can use .matchExpressions to limit matching range
 ```

-During admission control, MutatingAdmissionWebhook controller sends a `admission/v1 AdmissionReview` to this mutating webhook, with comming request in AdmissionReview.Request.
+During admission control, MutatingAdmissionWebhook controller sends a [admission/v1 AdmissionReview] to this mutating webhook, with comming request in AdmissionReview.Request.
-The webhook can decode the object from request, provide its mutation as JSONPatch in AdmissionReview.Response.
+The webhook decodes the object from request, provides its mutation as JSONPatch in AdmissionReview.Response, and returns an [admission/v1 AdmissionReview] back to the apiserver.

-If mutation and validation succeed, return AdmissionReview.Response with `allowed: true`, otherwise with `allowed: false`.
+If mutation and validation succeed, return AdmissionReview with Response field `allowed: true`, otherwise with `allowed: false`.

 ```mermaid
 flowchart LR